-- if the student is a student with a suspected or documented visual impairment, a teacher who is certified in the education of students with visual impairments; - if the student is a student who is suspected to be or is documented to be deaf or hard of hearing the student's Teacher of the Deaf and Hard of Hearing; and - if the student is a student with suspected or documented deaf-blindness, a teacher who is certified in the education of students with visual impairments and a teacher who is certified in the education of students who are deaf or hard of hearing.9
+- if the student is a student with a suspected or documented visual impairment, a teacher who is certified in the education of students with visual impairments; - if the student is a student who is suspected to be or is documented to be deaf or hard of hearing the student's Teacher of the Deaf and Hard of Hearing; - if the student is a student with suspected or documented deaf-blindness, a teacher who is certified in the education of students with visual impairments and a teacher who is certified in the education of students who are deaf or hard of hearing; and - if the student is suspected or identified to be a student with dyslexia, when determining initial or continued eligibility, the ARD committee must include a professional who meets the credential and training requirements specified in "TEA's Dyslexia Handbook."9

 Required members must be present for the ARD committee meeting unless properly excused by the parent or guardian and the District.
 IDEA requires different procedures for different types of excusals, including differentiating between circumstances in which parental consent is required and when an agreement is required to excuse a mandatory ARD committee member from attending an ARD committee meeting.
-Therefore, BRAZOS ISD has different procedures in place for the different types of excusals.
-10 The two types of excusals triggering the excusal requirements are: (1) when a required ARD committee member's area of the curriculum or expertise is not being modified or discussed; and (2) when a required ARD committee member's area of the curriculum or expertise is being modified or discussed.
+Therefore, BRAZOS ISD has different procedures in place for the different types of excusals.10 The two types of excusals triggering the excusal requirements are: (1) when a required ARD committee member's area of the curriculum or expertise is not being modified or discussed; and (2) when a required ARD committee member's area of the curriculum or expertise is being modified or discussed.

-With the first type of excusal, parent or guardian and BRAZOS ISD agreement is required; however, BRAZOS ISD is given wide latitude about the content of the agreement to excuse a required ARD committee member from the meeting.
-With the second type of excusal, parent or guardian consent is also required, and the member must submit in writing, to the parent or guardian and the ARD committee, input into the development of the IEP prior to the meeting.
-When consent is required, SPECIAL EDUCATION DEPT will ensure that all of the IDEA consent requirements are satisfied, including by providing the parent or guardian with appropriate and sufficient information to ensure that the parent or guardian fully understands that the parent or guardian is consenting to excuse an ARD committee member from attending an ARD meeting in which the member's area of the curriculum or expertise is being changed or discussed.
-The parent or guardian must also be informed that if the parent does not consent, the ARD committee meeting must be held with that ARD committee member in attendance.
-The SPECIAL EDUCATION DEPT shall document all ARD committee meeting participants, including any member who is excused prior to or during the meeting, and shall verify that the excusal procedures have been followed.
+With the first type of excusal, when a required ARD committee member's area of the curriculum or expertise is not being modified or discussed, parent or guardian and BRAZOS ISD agreement is required; however, BRAZOS ISD is given wide latitude about the content of the agreement to excuse a required ARD committee member from the meeting.11 With the second type of excusal, when a required ARD committee member's area of the curriculum or expertise is being modified or discussed, parent or guardian consent is required, and the excused member must submit in writing, to the parent or guardian and the ARD committee, input into the development of the IEP prior to the meeting.
+When consent is required, the Diagnostician will ensure that all of the IDEA consent requirements are satisfied, including by providing the parent or guardian with appropriate and sufficient information to ensure that the parent or guardian fully understands that the parent or guardian is consenting to excuse an ARD committee member from attending an ARD meeting in which the member's area of the curriculum or expertise is being changed or discussed.
+The parent or guardian must also be informed that if the parent does not consent, the ARD committee meeting must be held with that ARD committee member in attendance.12 The Diagnostician shall document all ARD committee meeting participants, including any member who is excused prior to or during the meeting, and shall verify that the excusal procedures have been followed.